 Much like the case of online defamation, it is important to know who you are dealing with.
 If someone is trying to extort you for money, property, or services, there is potential that they have provided some type of identifying information in the course of their communications with you.
 Identifying information intentionally or unintentionally provided by an extortionist may include:

 - Email addresses,

 Sometimes, this personal information can be “reverse-engineered” by you or an experienced internet attorney to uncover the identity of the perpetrating party.
 But we do not recommend tackling this alone, as this could ultimately worsen the situation and cause malicious threats and attacks to escalate.
 Experienced internet defamation attorneys possess an arsenal of investigatory tools to effectively reverse-engineer an attacker’s online data to unmask them.

 3. Unauthorized Release of Private Information or Misappropriation of Likeness

 The unauthorized release of private information and misappropriation of your identity can occur simultaneously with both extortion and sextortion.
 Misappropriation of likeness refers to a third-party’s unauthorized use of someone’s identity (or attributes of it) for a commercial or non-commercial benefit, resulting in injury.
 For example, a perpetrator may gain access to you or your business’s online profile and information and then subsequently use it for an exploitative purpose, such as:

 - Commercial use of one’s likeness or identity

 Sometimes a perpetrator may gain access to your personal information or photographs through non-invasive means.

-Sending a cease and desist letter may be an appropriate solution to resolve situations where a party has gained access, by an invasive or non-invasive means, to your private information, or misappropriated your likeness (for commercial or non-commercial benefit).
+Sending a cease and desist letter may be an appropriate solution to resolve situations where a party has gained access, by an invasive or non-invasive means, to your private information, or misappropriated your name and likeness (for commercial or non-commercial benefit).

 4. Negative Business Reviews By an Identifiable Client or Customer